The Value of 1-2-1 Coaching Conversations

 Emotional Support

-Content doesn’t know when you’re struggling.
+Content does not know when you are struggling.
 Conversation does.

 Sometimes you need someone to say “that sounds really hard” before you can hear advice.